nukkonyan/SMStats/Connect module.md

-# Connect & Disconnect message module.
+# The Xstats Connect & Disconnect message module.

 Here's a preview of how a connect & disconnect messsage looks like.